secual/alexa-smart-home-controller/README.md

 # alexa-smart-home-controller (beta)
-This package make your smart home skill code simpler.

-** Important: This package is now Work in progress.
+Alexa Smart Home Controller makes your implementation simpler.

-# Concept
+## Concept

-- Be Readable
+- Readable and easier understandable structure
-- Can be more focus to implement a logic of device cloud
+- Developer can be more focus on their device cloud implementation

-- Implement simplify
+This library is designed Developer can make code easier by riding some conventions on this package.

-# install
+## install

 ```
 npm install alexa-smart-home-controller